-- A. For 20 years after the ascension of Christ, not one New Testament book was written.
-During this time, the Apostles were still living and the message of Christ was passed on by oral tradition (word of mouth). - B. But even during this time there was a need to put oral tradition into writing; letters were written, the Apostles were dying, there was a need to put the teachings of Christ in permanent form, etc. There was the testimonia, which were general Christian teachings with proof texts from the Old Testament, and the loggia, which are collections of Christ's teachings.
+A. For 20 years after the ascension of Christ, not one N.T. book was written.
+During this time, the Apostles were still living and the message of Christ was passed on by oral tradition (word of mouth).
+B. But even during this time there was a need to put oral tradition into writing; letters were written, the Apostles were dying, there was a need to put the teachings of Christ in permanent form, etc. There was the testamonia, which were general Christian teachings with proof texts from the O.T., and the logia, which were collections of Christ's teachings.
 NOTE: The writers of the Gospels undoubtedly had many of these sources at their disposal when writing their gospels.